MaxTheil/repository_of_unwritten_code/README.md

 **Known problems:**

-- Web Scrapping Images:: images could be queried using json.
+- Web Scrapping Images: images could be queried using json.

+- Analysing Movie Data: Actors were not analysed.